Duncanma/Blog/content/Blog/_overview-of-cdn.md

 It isn't completely linear, the response time in Seattle is actually lower than the response time from Dallas, but if you look at locations in Europe, they are all much slower than locations in North America.
 Visitors from some parts of the world are going to get a slower response to my website compared to one located in their own country.
 This might not matter that much if I was a small-town newspaper (although the world is more and more global; what if that newspaper has a story that goes viral?), but if my goal is to serve a global audience, then this is a bad experience.

-Making your page smaller, making fewer requests, and making your server faster can all help to improve this experience, but after doing all of that, you will still be limited by transmission speed. **The only way to speed things up would be to move your server closer to the user.**
+Making your page smaller, making fewer requests, and making your server faster can all help to improve this experience, but after doing all of that, you will still be limited by transmission speed. **The only way to speed things up would be to move your server closer to the user**.

 If you have users all around the world though, picking a single location is a challenge.
 Given enough money, and a good cloud provider, you could deploy your site to servers in many different countries and that would definitely help, but now you have new problems.
 How to deploy to n different locations?
 How much will it cost to run your site in all these places (possibly including a database or other type of resource would also need to be deployed to all of these regions as well)?